All the Beauty and the Bloodshed: Production

+Music

 Release

 The film premiered on September 3, 2022, at the 79th Venice International Film Festival, where it was awarded the Golden Lion.
 It screened at the 2022 Toronto International Film Festival on September 9.
 Shortly afterwards Poitras criticized both the Venice and Toronto festivals for screening a film produced by Hillary Clinton, In Her Hands.
 Poitras stated that she was "alarmed" by Clinton's presence at the festivals, adding "Hillary Clinton was actively involved in the wars and occupations in Iraq and Afghanistan.
 She supported the escalation of troops."
 It also screened at the 2022 New York Film Festival, where it was the festival's centerpiece film.

 In August 2022, before its Venice premiere, Neon acquired the US distribution rights for the movie while the UK and Ireland rights were taken by Altitude Film Distribution.
 In September 2022, HBO Documentary Films acquired television and streaming rights to the film.
 The film was released in theaters by Neon on November 23, 2022.
 The film coincides with This Will Not End Well, a retrospective of Goldin's work at Stockholm's Moderna Museet which opened October 29, 2022.

 Reception

 Critical response

-On Rotten Tomatoes, the film holds an approval rating of 95% based on 118 reviews, with an average rating of 8.7/10.
+On Rotten Tomatoes, the film holds an approval rating of 95% based on 145 reviews, with an average rating of 8.7/10.
 The website's consensus reads, "All the Beauty and the Bloodshed is a bone-deep look at a photographer's fight against addiction and the institution responsible for her pain through her gritty lens."
-According to Metacritic, which assigned a weighted average score of 90 out of 100 based on 34 critics, the film received "universal acclaim".
+According to Metacritic, which assigned a weighted average score of 91 out of 100 based on 34 critics, the film received "universal acclaim".

 Godfrey Cheshire praised the film for being equally Poitras' and Goldin's work, stating that "there's effectively no conceptual distance between the auteur documentarian and her artist subject...the result of their sympathetic engagement is a collaboration of rare beauty and power."

-On Dec 21, 2022, the film was shortlisted by the Academy of Motion Picture Arts and Sciences for Best Documentary Feature Film at the 95th Academy Awards.
+On December 21, 2022, the film was shortlisted by the Academy of Motion Picture Arts and Sciences for Best Documentary Feature Film at the 95th Academy Awards.
 It was ultimately nominated in the category.
+The film won a Peabody Award for "capturing the zeal of an artist eager to use her work to create a new vision for and of the world" at the 84th ceremony on June 9, 2024.

+In June 2025, IndieWire ranked the film at number 37 on its list of "The 100 Best Movies of the 2020s (So Far)."